About Janine Kitson

-Then again in 2018 Janine led a campaign to protect Gordon railway station when State Rail wanted to expand platform 1.
+Then again in 2018 Janine led a campaign to protect Gordon Railway Station when State Rail wanted to expand platform 1.
 This proposal threatened a heritage camellia hedge planted by the renowned gardener Professor Waterhouse of Eryldene.

 Again this led to the successful replanting of Professor Waterhouse’s camellia hedge with even some being retained.
 State Rail also agreed to plant a ‘green wall’ to cover a recently constructed large concrete wall on the western side of Gordon Station.

-As Vice President of the National Parks Association of NSW and Deputy Director of the Colong Foundation for Wilderness Janine developed her ecological understanding, so necessary in the advocacy of NSW's forests, rivers, rainforests, and woodlands across NSW. including Lithgow's Gardens of Stone.
+As Vice President of the National Parks Association of NSW and Deputy Director of the Colong Foundation for Wilderness, Janine developed her ecological understanding, so necessary in the advocacy of NSW's forests, rivers, rainforests and woodlands across NSW including Lithgow's Gardens of Stone.

 Fundraising for Stewart House

-As president of the NSWTF’s Ryde-Macquarie Teachers Association (2011-2017), Janine worked with teachers to organise seven public education dinners starting with Jack Mundey, celebrating the 40th anniversary of the first Green Bans that saved so much of Sydney’s built and natural heritage.
+As President of the NSWTF’s Ryde-Macquarie Teachers Association (2011-2017), Janine worked with teachers to organise seven public education dinners starting with Jack Mundey, celebrating the 40th anniversary of the first Green Bans that saved so much of Sydney’s built and natural heritage.
 These dinners raised $15,000 for Stewart House - NSWTF’s official charity that provides short term holiday respite for NSW public school students in need.

 Working for ‘Jobs and the Environment’

 From 2017-2019 Janine collaborated with the Combined Retired Union Members Association (CRUMA) and Retired CFMEU to organise delegations of retired unionists to visit Lithgow’s Gardens of Stone - a landscape of spectacularly beautiful and rare ironstone pagoda rock formations and rare biodiverse upland swamps.
-This helped begin conversations about how just transition and environmental protection is a win-win for workers and the environment.
+This helped begin conversations about how 'just transition' and environmental protection is a win-win for workers and the environment.
 A short segment of one of these union visits can be seen on the Tom Zubrycki documentary Gardens of Stone, Living Landscape (https://www.gardensofstone.org.au/)

 Janine is a member of Unions NSW’s Retired Unionists and has chaired its meetings.
-She also attends Unions NSW's Women's Committee meetings that seeks economic equality and justice for women.
-Janine has been privileged to work with Unions NSW's First Nations Committee to commemorate First Nations WWI veteran George Bennett who tragically died in police custody in Mungindi in 1950 and was buried in an unmarked grave.
+She also attends Unions NSW's Women's Committee meetings that seek economic equality and justice for women.
+Janine has been privileged to work with Unions NSW's First Nations Committee to commemorate First Nations WWI veteran George Bennett, who tragically died in police custody in Mungindi in 1950 and was buried in an unmarked grave.

 Since 2020 Janine has been a member of the ACTU’s Retired Unionists Network (RUN), a national network of retired union members, who seek to ensure Australia remains a fair and equitable nation based on decent wages and conditions (sick leave, carers leave, maternity leave, annual leave) as well as safe workplaces, good superannuation, secure work and the minimum wage.
 RUN believes a compassionate and prosperous Australia depends on access to social services like Medicare, the aged pension, the disability pension, unemployment benefits, youth allowance and public housing.
-RUN also argues for strong and well funded quality public services including those for aged care, health care, childcare, school education, TAFE, universities, the arts, the national broadcasters - the ABC and SBS.
+RUN also argues for strong and well funded quality public services including those for aged care, health care, childcare, school education, TAFE, universities, the arts and the national broadcasters - the ABC and SBS.
 RUN is currently campaigning to implement the finding of the Royal Commission into Aged Care Quality and Safety.